tplinderoth/ngsQC/readCleaner/README.md

 	-pe           <int>         Data is paired end (int = 1) or unpaired (int = 0) [1]
 	-eval         <int>         Perform fastQC evaluation of cleaned reads (int = 1), or do not (int = 0) [1]

 The input are fastq format files.
-Use `--fastqdir` to direct readCleaner to the directory where all fastq files that you want filtered exist.
+Use `-fastqdir` to direct readCleaner to the directory where all fastq files that you want filtered exist.

 The output will be quality-controlled fastq files in a directory called 'reads' named by their original prefix with '_u_final.txt' appended to unpaired read files, '_1_final.txt' appended to forward read files, and '_2_final.txt' appended to reverse reads files.
-Separate forward and reverse reads files will only be generated with `pe 1`.
-A directory labeled 'evaluation' will contain the FastQC quality evaluation files for the filtered fastq files.
-Lastly, a directory called 'filtered' will contain fastq files that failed quality control to due being identified as sourced from contaminants, having low-complexity, or representing duplicates.
+Separate forward and reverse read files will only be generated with `-pe 1`.
+A directory labeled 'evaluation' will contain the FastQC quality evaluation files for the filtered fastq files if `-eval 1`.
+Lastly, a directory called 'filtered' will contain fastq files with reads failed quality control due to being identified as sourced from contaminants, having low-complexity, or representing duplicates.